2017 UTME: Correction Of Registration Data (Change Of Course/Institution, Names, DOB & Others) - Nigeria Today

 2017 UTME: Correction Of Registration Data (Change Of Course/Institution, Names, DOB & Others)

-Did you Made mistakes like Names, Date of Birth, UTME subject combination or Passport Photograph, while registering for 2017 UTME?
+Made mistakes like Names, Date of Birth, UTME subject combination or Passport Photograph, while registering for 2017 UTME?
 Or you want to Change your course/institution?
 See how to correct or make such changes below.
-All candidates who made mistakes while filling their forms in the ongoing Registration are hereby informed that they can …
+All candidates who made mistakes while filling their forms in the ongoing Registration are hereby informed that they can now make …

-The post 2017 UTME: Correction Of Registration Data (Change Of Course/Institution, Names, DOB & Others) appeared first on Students Nigeria.
+The post 2017 UTME: Correction Of Registration Data (Change Of Course/Institution, Names, DOB & Others) appeared first on Nigerian Scholars.

 Follow us on twitter @NigeriaTodayNG